 "In a very short time we've attracted many customers, including many leading brands.
 This is a growing industry and in the UK it's just the start of the journey.
 All businesses should be looking at their online, ecommerce and social media strategies.
 For many businesses this is new and something they've not had to recruit for in the past.
 There are new types of roles, new job titles and new departments evolving continually.
 In addition, there's a whole new generation of job seekers and candidates coming through that has grown up with the web and social media and these will be the driving force of many business in the future.

 "We want to be the leading job site serving the web, ecommerce and social media sectors in the UK, that's the vision.
 We want to innovate continuously.
-We want to be closer to our clients than any other job site; a genuine partner who provides tailored solutions.
-We're planning to launch a US version of the website in late 2011 and hopefully, that will really take us to the next level."
+We want to be closer to our clients than any other job site; a genuine partner who provides tailored solutions."

 Adam's top tips

 - "Getting a new business off the ground takes guts, determination and passion.
-Believe in your idea 100 per cent – that's what gets you through the long days, sleepless nights and obstacles.
+Believe in your idea 100% - that's what gets you through the long days, sleepless nights and obstacles.
 Your passion, vision and enthusiasm are what others will buy into."

 - "Write things down, don't just keep it all stored in your head.
 Set out your objectives and explain how you will achieve them.
 Back it up with facts, statistics and figures - particularly if you're planning to talk to investors."